Mather-Sophi/sophi-for-wordpress/README.md

 ```

 #### Caveats

-While the above query integration works just fine, it has been observed that on VIP infrastructures, `WP_Query` returns latest posts instead of the posts curated by Sophi.
-A workaround for this is to use [get_posts](https://developer.wordpress.org/reference/functions/get_posts/) instead.
+While the above query integration works just fine, it has been observed on [WordPress VIP](https://wpvip.com/) infrastructure that `WP_Query` may return latest posts instead of the posts curated by Sophi.
+A workaround for this is to use [`get_posts()`](https://developer.wordpress.org/reference/functions/get_posts/) instead.

 ### Post content type